opynfinance/GammaProtocol/docs/contracts-documentation/OtokenFactory.md

 ### Function `createOtoken(address _underlyingAsset, address _strikeAsset, address _collateralAsset, uint256 _strikePrice, uint256 _expiry, bool _isPut) → address external`

-create new otokens
+create new oTokens

-deploy an eip-1167 minimal proxy with CREATE2 and register it to the whitelist module.
+deploy an eip-1167 minimal proxy with CREATE2 and register it to the whitelist module

 #### Parameters: